trenskow/isvalid/README.md

 ## `post`

-post validators are for usage when the possibilities of the validation schema falls short. post validators basically outsources validation to a post function.
+`post` are for usage when the possibilities of the validation schema falls short. `post` basically outsources validation to a post function.

-post validators are specified by the `post` field of a schema.

 > `type` becomes optional when using `post`.
 You can completely leave out any validation and just use a `post` validator.

-### Asynchronous Example
+### Example

 	{
 		type: Object,